bagrat/vim-buffet/README.md

 * `WorkspaceTabHidden` - a non-current tab.
 * `WorkspaceFill` - the blank space left on the right of the tabline.

+To get your custom colors set, define a function with name `g:WorkspaceSetCustomColors` and place your highlight group definitions inside the function.
+Make sure the function is defined before `VimWorkspace` is loaded

 ## Recommendations and FAQ

 Here are some recommended mappings to boost your navigation experience: